-Destiny 2 Error Code Chicken: How to Fix This Problem
+Destiny 2 Error Code Chicken: How to Fix It [PC, Xbox, PS4/PS5]

 Clear cache or troubleshoot your connection if Destiny 2 keeps showing the error code: chicken 🎯

-After a recent update, many Destiny 2 gamers have been encountering this new error code: chicken.
-Particularly, the Lightfall DLC users are discussing this problem more.
+After the Lightfall update, many Destiny 2 gamers have been encountering this new error code: chicken.
+Particularly, DLC users are discussing this problem more.
 If you want to play this open-world multiplayer FPS by avoiding this error, this article will help you.

 What is the chicken error code in Destiny 2?

 The Error Code Chicken is a common issue that occurs when there is a network problem, a server error, or if the player has lost connection.
 Usually it happens during maintenance or when the game is unavailable.
 It mostly goes off by itself.
 However, there are some quick fixes if you encounter it for a long period of time.
 Unlike many other games, it requires you to have a stable internet connection, even for single-player campaigns.

 When you launch or try to play this title, it may fail by showing you the following message:

 Your connection to Destiny 2 character servers has been lost.
 Please check your network configuration and try again.